clojurebridge-minneapolis/installfest/docs/setup_osx.md

 ![Heroku dashboard](img/heroku-getting-started.png)

-If you do not see this link on your dashboard, you can download the toolbelt from [toolbelt.heroku.com](https://toolbelt.heroku.com/).
+If you do not see this link, you can download the toolbelt from [toolbelt.heroku.com](https://toolbelt.heroku.com/).

 This will download a .pkg file.
 Double-click it to install the Heroku Toolbelt and follow all prompts from the installation wizard.
 You will need your OS X account password to complete installation.
 If you are prompted to create an SSH key, say yes.
 It may also prompt you to install git.
 Once the Heroku Toolbelt is installed, go to your terminal and run the command `heroku login`.
 You will be prompted for your email and password on Heroku.
 If you enter them and the command ends successfully, congratulations!